tikv/website/content/docs/5.1/reference/faq.md

 ## How many replicas are recommended in a TiKV cluster?
 Does the minimum number of replicas ensure high availability of TiKV?

 Three replicas for each Region is sufficient for a testing environment.
 However, you must not operate a TiKV cluster with less than three nodes in a production environment.
 Depending on the infrastructure, workload, and resiliency needs, you can increase the number as you need.
+Three replicas are enough for each region in a testing environment.
+However, in a production environment, a TiKV cluster must have more than three nodes.
+If needed, you can also have more than three replicas in a production environment depending on the infrastructure, workload, and resiliency.

 ## If a node is down, will services be affected?
 If so, how long is the interruption?

 TiKV uses Raft to synchronize data among multiple replicas (three replicas for each Region by default).
 If one replica is down, the other replicas takes over services and guarantee data safety.
 Based on the Raft protocol, once a node is down, and a single leader fails, a follower in another node is elected as the Region leader right after.
 This election process takes no longer than 2 * lease time (lease time is 10 seconds).

-## Is the Range of the key data table divided before data access?
+## Is the Range of the Key data table divided before data access?

 No. It differs from the table splitting rules of MySQL.
 In TiKV, the table Range is dynamically split based on the size of Region.